Deep Learning

 Amazon Echo Dot with Alexa virtual assistant.

-Virtual assistants like Alexa, Google Assistant and Siri increasingly use deep learning to perform complex tasks.
-These include understanding natural language, recognizing speech and images, generating responses, and learning from user feedback.
-Some examples of how deep learning is used in voice-driven virtual assistants are:
+Virtual assistants (VAs) like Alexa, Google Assistant and Siri increasingly use deep learning to perform complex tasks.
+These include understanding spoken language, generating responses and learning from user feedback.
+Some related applications, such as Google Lens, use deep learning for image processing and object recognition.
+We are likely to see similar features built into virtual assistants as the technology improves.

 Self-Driving Cars